oqe/varanto/INSTRUCTIONS.md

 ### 2. Downloading and preparing data sources (MSigDB, background sets) and Varanto git repository

 MSigDB and background sets data sources need to be manually downloaded and prepared.
 These data will be later imported to the database.
-Varanto git repository contains...

-#### 2.1 Varanto git repository
+#### 2.1 Varanto git repository, install R-packages

 Download git repo